 This is on top of showing you how many sales you got as a result!

 Zoom, however, falls down dreadfully here.
 It doesn’t really provide a lot of details and makes it very difficult to access the information you want.

 WebinarJam vs Zoom in a nutshell

-If you’re looking for a full-featured webinar solution then WebinarJam is mine and many other customers go-to webinar software.
+If you’re looking for a full-featured webinar solution then WebinarJam is mine and many other customers go-to software for webinars.
 It has all the features you could need and then even more on top.
 However, if you don’t want to sacrifice on video and audio quality, and have large budgets then Zoom is a great solution.
 Though it will require a bit more work on your part to make the registration pages more attractive.